Our Story

 Our Leadership

-We're proud of our diverse leadership team and the synergy of multiple talents poured into pioneering our impactful conservation-led brand,.
+We're proud of our diverse leadership team and the synergy of its multiple talents, poured with love into pioneering our impactful genre of conservation-led safaris.

-No matter how, when or why our staff became part of Elephant Watch Safaris, all are experts in their field, from highly observant naturalists and walking encyclopedias on the wilds of Samburu, to travel specialists, logistics managers and mathematical enthusiasts that keep our specialist safaris blazing a trail.
+No matter how, when or why our staff became part of the Elephant Watch experience, all are experts in their field, from highly observant naturalists or walking encyclopedias on Samburu, to travel specialists, logistics managers and mathematical enthusiasts that keep our specialist safaris blazing a trail.

 Meet ...